 Discover the best wildlife that Wales has to offer with the aid of experience guides, who can show you the best places to spot whales, dolphins, rare butterflies, nesting puffins and much more!

 Seasonal Anglesey wildlife tours

-Naturebites offer a changing programme of wildlife-spotting trips which showcase the island’s amazing year-round diversity of wildlife, with each tour is tailored to your individual requirements.
+Naturebites offer a changing programme of wildlife-spotting trips that showcase the island’s amazing year-round diversity of wildlife, with each tour tailored to your individual requirements.
 They also run a regular Bird Race tour, challenging participants to spot as many of Anglesey’s dozens of bird species in a six-hour period.